 - Some hospitals or medical rehabilitative programs may offer special classes or resources, like yoga for cancer survivors or yoga for those with body pain.
 The popularity of yoga allows for many interpretations and applications that are suitable for any senior looking to introduce yoga into their life.

 - Looking to reap some of the mental health benefits of yoga but not sure your body is ready?
 Sign up for a mindful meditation class to connect to your body in a meaningful way.

 Take free online yoga classes for seniors with Boomerang

-Join our weekly discussion group, and look out for upcoming classes to learn new skills, ask questions, try new ideas, and make new friends.
-Sign up for Boomerang to see all of our workshops and take a free online yoga class for seniors!
+Check out our upcoming classes to learn new skills, ask questions, try new ideas, and make new friends.
+Sign up today!